-Column heading Explanation Country Name of the country that you exported like goods to over the investigation period.
-Number of customers The number of different customers that your company has sold like goods to in the third country over the investigation period.
+Column heading Explanation Country Name of the country that you exported like goods to over the importation period.
+Number of customers The number of different customers that your company has sold like goods to in the third country over the importation period.
 Level of trade The level of trade that you export like goods to in the third country.
-Quantity Indicate quantity, in units, exported to the third country over the investigation period.
-Unit of quantity Show unit of quantity eg kg Value of sales Show net sales value to all customers in third country over the investigation period Currency Currency in which you have expressed data in column SALES Payment terms Typical payment terms with customer(s) in the country eg. 60 days=60 etc Shipment terms Typical shipment terms to customers in the third country eg CIF, FOB, ex-factory, DDP etc.
+Quantity Indicate quantity, in units, exported to the third country over the importation period.
+Unit of quantity Show unit of quantity eg kg Value of sales Show net sales value to all customers in third country over the importation period Currency Currency in which you have expressed data in column SALES Payment terms Typical payment terms with customer(s) in the country eg. 60 days=60 etc. Shipment terms Typical shipment terms to customers in the third country eg CIF, FOB, ex-factory, DDP etc.

 F-2 Please identify any differences in sales to third countries which may affect their comparison to export sales to Australia.
+The design, depth and function are difference between laundry tubs and kitchen sinks.
+We sell kitchen sinks to third countries, those products are totally different from laundry tubs that we exported to Australia, which are customed made for Australia market.